NMoroney/SimilaritySorting/README.md

 * the user sorting
 * the drag and drop history for each sorting
 * the time history for each sorting
-* the date
+* the date and time
-* the display width and height
+* the display width and height in pixels

 No other data is collected.
 The drag and drop sequence and times is recorded as another data source for potentially analyzing uncertainty in the sorting.
 The display properties are recorded to assess how well the default scale used for the stimuli, in pixels, for the data collected.
+The experiment is completely voluntary and participants may quit at any time.
+The authors are grateful to the volunteers who partipated in the experiment.

 ## To Do